 - Chipping Campden

 Located a short bus ride from Moreton is the pretty medieval Cotswold town of Chipping Campden.
-If honey coloured buildings spring to mind when you think of the Cotswolds you will find them in abundance here.
+If honey-coloured buildings spring to mind when you think of the Cotswolds you will find them in abundance here.
+The famous Cotswolds Way also stretches for 100 miles from Chipping Campden to Bath but you will need a week to do that!

 Read more – Cotswold Travel Guide